The Project works with partners and associates in both Mozambique and Canada

 Missing from photo is Isabel Langa, Head of Maternal Child Health Nursing in DPSI, and with whom the Project collaborates regularly.

 WLSA (Women and Law in Southern Africa)

 WLSA Mozambique is the Project’s partner for gender.
 It is a non-governmental organisation that conducts research about women’s human rights.
-In October, they facilitated a workshop for the project that covered important topics about the role of women in communities, how they should be respected, recognized and be in the leadership of the local Committees of Health.
+In the Project’s first year, they facilitated a workshop for the project that covered important topics about the role of women in communities, how they should be respected, recognized and be in the leadership of the local Committees of Health.
 Gender issues were discussed in the context of how the mortality rate for women and children is directly affected by gender roles.

 The Project benefits from several professionals who contribute their advice and support.

 These photographs were taken at recent group and subgroup meetings.